 Local emergency telephone numbers in France

 If you think you can remember the local emergency telephone numbers in France, the theory is that you will get a faster response time rather than calling 112.

-Let’s go over who to call in an emergency and what to expect when you call one of the 3 main French emergency numbers, as well as the emergency number for the deaf and hard of hearing.
+Let’s go over who to call in an emergency and what to expect when you call one of the three main French emergency numbers, as well as the emergency number for the deaf and hard of hearing.

 1) Dial 15: Ambulance & Medial Emergency (SAMU)